How Renewable Energy Helps New York Manufacturers Cut Costs & Stay Competitive

-Clean, renewable energy sources like solar have the power to completely transform manufacturing business practices, support cost reduction, and boost bottom lines.
+Clean, renewable energy sources like commercial rooftop solar have the power to completely transform manufacturing business practices, support cost reduction, and boost bottom lines.
 While we’re seeing megacorporations like Apple, Ikea, Target, and Walmart make the switch, local manufacturers in their supply chains have been slower in making the pivot.

 As an New York State policy expert and solar industry leader for over 22 years, we’re shedding some light on why it’s easier than ever, and more profitable than ever, for New York manufacturers to adopt clean energy practices.